************ Sermon on Mark 2:5 ************

 (Mk 1:14b-15) "The time has come ...
 The kingdom of God is near.
 Repent and believe the good news!"

 In the case of the paralyzed man Jesus makes no exception to this.
 Verse 5 tells us "Jesus saw their faith."
-Jesus healed and Jesus forgave out of grace when He saw faith.
+Whose faith?
+The faith of the paralytic and his friends.
+Jesus healed and Jesus forgave -- out of grace -- when He saw faith.

 B My brothers and sisters, this same faith is required of us.
-The promise of the Lord's Supper, the forgiveness of sins, the healing grace of the Gospel, is ours out of grace only when we respond to the Gospel in repentance and faith.
+The promise of the Lord's Supper is that we escape the wrath of God because of the forgiveness of sins.
+We can claim this promise only when we out of grace respond to the Gospel in repentance and faith.

-If you, my brothers and sisters, repent and believe then I invite you to come to the Lord's Table and hear the gracious words of Jesus, "Son, daughter, your sins are forgiven."
+If you repent and believe then I invite you to come to the Lord's Table and hear the gracious words of Jesus, "Son, daughter, your sins are forgiven."

 You can e-mail our pastor at: Pastor, Trinity United Reformed Church